Research Interests

 Course Instructorship

-• Teach theory and concepts (1 hour lecture) and code‑along lesson (3 hour tutorial) weekly that cover topics such as introduction to R, data analysis and visualization, predictive modeling, dimension reduction, and clustering
+• Taught theory, concepts, and code‑along classes (3 hours) weekly to mature learners that cover topics such as introduction to R, data analysis and visualization, predictive modeling, dimension reduction, and clustering

 • Guide students through an independent research project